 The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
-553(b)).
+553(b).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
 Under 5 U.S.C.

-553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because the event sponsor submitted the event application on June 22, 2016.
-This late submission did not give the Coast Guard enough time to complete the full NPRM process.
-This action is necessary to ensure the safety of the life and property during the fireworks display on or over this navigable waterway.
-It is impracticable to publish an NPRM because we must establish this safety zone by July 3, 2016.
+553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable.
+We lack sufficient time to provide a reasonable comment period and then consider those comments before issuing the rule.
+The NPRM process would delay the immediate action needed to protect personnel, vessels, and the marine environment from potential safety hazards associated with the fireworks event.
+In addition, the fireworks event is being held only one weekend later than the currently published date, which had to be rescheduled due to a holiday scheduling conflict.
+Upon receiving full details of this event, the Coast Guard determined that a safety zone was necessary to protect life and property during a fireworks display on or over this navigable waterway.

 We are issuing this rule, and under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making it effective less than 30 days after publication in the Federal Register.
-Delaying this rule would be contrary to the public interest of ensuring the safety of spectators and vessels during the event and immediate action is necessary to prevent possible loss of life and property.
+Delaying this rule would be contrary to public interest of ensuring the safety of spectators and vessels during the event.
+An immediate action is necessary to prevent the loss of life and property during the hazards created by a fireworks display on or over the waterway.
+Broadcast Notices to Mariners (BNM) and information sharing with the waterway users will update mariners of the restrictions, requirements and enforcement times during this temporary situation.